 I thought of the sharp contrast between my life at home – hectic, filled with responsibilities, the ease of driving anywhere to buy anything and the life of the Bedouin who live in small villages with goats and camels.
 The walls and roofs of their tents, consist of black handwoven fabric made by the hardworking women of the tribe, while the men sit, drinking tea, smoking and talking all day.

 It was a stunning drive though the Wadi.
 One vista more beautiful than the last.
-A day like today is an important reminder that there is so much to see in the world and it is often, thankfully, very different from what we see during our narrower day-to-day lives.
-While I brew a cup of morning tea at home on my cooktop, a Bedouin is removing an ancient kettle from an open fire and pouring hot tea in his small glass cup, sitting on a colorful handmade rug that covers a rock ledge.
+A day like today is an important reminder that there is so much to see in the world and it is often, thankfully, very different from what we see during our usual day-to-day routines.
+While I brew a cup of morning tea at home on my stove, a Bedouin is removing an ancient kettle from an open fire and pouring hot tea in his small glass cup, sitting on a colorful handmade rug that covers a rock ledge.

-Jordan is a welcoming country and Aqaba is one of our favorite ports in this area of the our great big wonderful world.
+Jordan is a welcoming country and Aqaba is one of our favorite ports in our great big wonderful world.

 |Petroglyphs from around 2 -4 AD|